Page cover

 Best Before

-The expiry date for this batch.
+Select the expiry date for this batch.
 Clicking this field will open a calendar where you can select the day, month, and year.
-It will be pre-filled based on the production date and the product’s production settings.
-Click the X to remove the date.
+It will be pre-filled based on the production date and the product’s Production Settings.
+Click the X to remove the date, if required.

 Batch Qty